SynaBun / Documentation

 IDE Features #

-• Multi-tab terminal — PTY-backed terminal with ANSI color support (256-color + truecolor), git branch tracking, command history, session lock, and split view.
+• Multi-tab terminal — PTY-backed terminal on a single xterm.js surface with ANSI color support (256-color + truecolor), git branch tracking, command history, session lock, split view, Windows ConPTY hints, and unified CLI update commands via npm install -g for all 4 CLIs.

 • File explorer — project file tree with custom folder colors, sort options, and collapsible sections.